-Meal preparation is another popular service offered by home care agencies, where licensed caregivers come in as scheduled to make meals that are nutritious, delicious and fulfill relevant dietary needs/restrictions.
+Meal preparation is another popular service offered by home care agencies, where caregivers come in as scheduled to make meals that are nutritious, delicious and fulfill relevant dietary needs/restrictions.

 Missing or paring down meals creates a domino effect for seniors, compromising their health and exacerbating existing medical conditions.
 Having three square meals a day makes a tremendous difference in a senior’s well-being.

 Adult Day Care

 Are you a spouse or family caregiver who has a job and responsibilities of your own?
 You’ll appreciate Brockton’s high-quality adult day care options.